AlonEirew/wikipedia-to-elastic/README.md

 ### Generated Elastic Page Example

-Once process has finished, you should see in your ElasticSearch selected index, pages that have been created with the following structures (also see [Fields Attributes](created fields attributes) for more details):
+Once process has finished, you should see in your ElasticSearch selected index, pages that have been created with the following structures (also see "Created Fields Attributes" for more details):

 **Page Example (Extracted from Wikipedia disambiguation page):**
 ```json